amethyst/amethyst/examples/README.md

 * Background music and sound effects
 * A more interesting UI example
 * A bigger project with more than a single source file.

+### Appendix A

+From the book, it is a minor update to the Pong example that uses `Config` files instead of hardcoded constants.